DupieM/duplessismarine_221326_funrun/README.md

 ### Prerequisites

-Ensure that you have the latest version of [Software](path/to/where/they/can/download/software) installed on your machine.
-The [Plugin](path/to/where/they/can/download/plugin) plugin will also be required.
+Ensure that you have the latest version of [Expo](https://docs.expo.dev/get-started/create-a-project/) installed on your machine.
+The [Expo] app on Phone will also be required.

 ### How to install

 ### Installation
-Here are a couple of ways to clone this repo:
+Here is the way of cloning this repo:

-1. Software </br>
+1. GitHub Desktop </br>
 `Android Studio` -> `File` -> `New` -> `From Version Control` -> `Git`</br>
 Enter `https://github.com/username/projectname.git` into the URL field and press the `Clone` button.